arsm100/docker-atlassian-confluence-server/README.md

 For the latest developer (EAP) release use `atlassian/confluence-server:eap`.
 This will install our latest milestone (not supported for use in production).

-By default our Docker image uses OpenJDK, which is not supported for production sites.
-However we do provide a fully supported Docker image that uses AdoptOpenJDK 8.
-These images are tagged with the suffix `ubuntu-18.04-adoptopenjdk8` together with the Confluence version.

 For example, `atlassian/confluence-server:6.13-ubuntu-18.04-adoptopenjdk8` will install the latest 6.13.x version with AdoptOpenJDK 8.